Frequently Asked Questions about Combined Sewer Overflows (CSOs)

 Shellfish: Clams, Oyster, and Mussels:

-In contrast to the recommendations for finfish and crustacean shellfish such as crabs, molluscan shellfish, such as clams, oyster, and mussels taken from water contaminated with sewage DO have the potential to make people sick if consumed.
+In contrast to the recommendations for finfish and crustacean shellfish, molluscan shellfish, such as clams, oyster, and mussels taken from water contaminated with sewage DO have the potential to make people sick if consumed.
 Bivalve molluscan shellfish are filter-feeding organisms that pump large quantities of seawater through their bodies as a part of the normal feeding process.
 As a result, any microorganisms, including human pathogens present in the growing area, can become concentrated in shellfish meats by as much as 100 times that found in the water column.
 Sewage contamination is the main source of human pathogens in shellfish growing waters and the correlation between sewage pollution and disease has been well demonstrated.
 In order to ensure the safety of shellfish for human consumption, shellfish growing areas are classified based on evidence of contamination.
 CSO discharges are considered a direct source of pollution which requires that these waterbodies be classified as Prohibited to shellfishing at all times, not just after a CSO event.
 Shellfish harvested from CSO areas are never safe for human consumption.

 It varies among CSO locations, depending on how the system was designed and built.
 Some locations will have CSO discharges during a moderate storm, while other locations will only overflow during the heavier and longer storms.